-They were, for the most part, either passed out or-- well, they were out of pain I guess you could say.
+I squinted, evaluating the damage to the cages and people.
+They were, for the most part, either passed out or- well, they were out of pain I guess you could say.

 Wouldn't it be easier for one person to sneak out than a whole group?
 If I got out, I could find Mom and Dad and the X-men could save these people.

-I'm so sorry, I thought, turning to the door on the left end the room, since it was the one heading away from the noise.
+I'm so sorry, I thought, turning to the door on the left end the room, since it was the one heading away from where the noise had originated.

 There were no codes, no cards, no anything needed to get through the doors, though a friggin' map woulda come in handy!

 I turned corner after corner, realizing that either this place was a lot larger than I ever thought or I was going around in circles.